nestjs/docs.nestjs.com/content/techniques/serialization.md

 }
 ```

-> info **Hint** The `@SerializeOptions()` decorator is imported from `@nestjs/common` package.
+> info **Hint** The `@SerializeOptions()` decorator is imported from `@nestjs/common`.

-These options will be passed as a second argument of the `classToPlain()` function.
+Options passed via `@SerializeOptions()` are passed as the second argument of the underlying `classToPlain()` function.
+In this example, we are automatically excluding all properties that begin with the `_` prefix.

-#### Websockets & Microservices
+#### WebSockets & Microservices

-All these guidelines concern both WebSockets as well as microservices, regardless of transport method that is being used.
+While this chapter shows examples using HTTP style applications (e.g., Express or Fastify), the `ClassSerializerInterceptor` works the same for WebSockets and Microservices, regardless of the transport method that is used.

 #### Learn more

-In order to read more about available decorators, options, visit this [page](https://github.com/typestack/class-transformer).
+Read more about available decorators and options as provided by the `class-transformer` package [here](https://github.com/typestack/class-transformer).